searchspring/snap/packages/snap-controller/README.md

 `selector` - css selector that targets all search input(s)

-`action` - If input does not contain a form, or you would like to override the form action
+`action` - If the input does not contain a parent form element, or you would like to override the form action

 `globals` - keys defined here will be passed to the API request (overwrites global config)

-`settings.initializeFromUrl` - initialize controller with query from URL if present
+`settings.initializeFromUrl` - initialize the controller with query parameters from URL

-`settings.syncInputs` - if selector targets multiple inputs, the value of those inputs will be synced
+`settings.syncInputs` - if the selector targets multiple inputs, the value of those inputs will be synced

 `settings.facets.trim` - facets that do not change results will be removed